rbarkmore/IRI/README.md

 The iri test executable file will be placed in the 'build/bin' subfolder.

-One will need to copy data files needed by iri test into the 'build/bin' subfolder.
+As part of a successful build, the data files needed by iri test will be copied by Cmake into the 'build/bin' subfolder.